espressif/esp-jumpstart/docs/en/rst/gettingstarted.rst

 are built for ESP-IDF.

 A developer typically builds *applications* against the IDF.
-The applications typically contains the business logic, any drivers for externally interfaced peripherals and the SDK configuration.
+The applications contain the business logic, any drivers for externally interfaced peripherals and the SDK configuration.

 .. figure:: ../../_static/app_structure.png
    :alt: Application’s Structure